JosiahSiegel/the-cynical-dba/source/_posts/2017-07-30-max-data-lengths-are-not-your-friend.md

 # Conclusion

-With non-LOB rows, the output resulted in 10,037 logical reads.
+With non-LOB data (<= 8,000 bytes), the output resulted in 10,037 logical reads.
-The LOB rows resulted in 29,609 logical reads, as values were then stored in the `LOB_DATA` allocation unit.
+Once the values were updated to 8,001 bytes, they were pushed off-row onto a `LOB_DATA` allocation unit with just a 16 byte text pointer stored in-row.
+The LOB data resulted in significantly more logical reads (29,609) to access data that was just 1 byte larger.